 How project certification works

-A project manager (either from in-house or a consultant) will liaise with the chosen Certification Body to put in place a system of collating and verifying documents relating to purchases of FSC timber by all contractors and subcontractors.
+A project manager (either from in-house or a consultant) chooses a Certification Body to put in place a system of collating and verifying documents relating to purchases of FSC timber by all contractors and subcontractors.
 All FSC-certified material must be purchased from FSC-certified companies with the requisite claims included on the invoice.
+There are two options for Project Certification:

 As with any Chain of Custody certification, all relevant personnel involved in the project certification process will need training in awareness of the requirements: